 WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME, having already selected our 19th partner family — on whose house we plan on beginning construction in the late summer of 2017.
-We anticipate that applications will be available again in the fall or winter of 2017 in advance of our 20th build.
+We anticipate that applications will be available again in the winter of 2017/2018 in advance of our 20th build.
 Please continue to check our website for information or feel free to call or stop into our main office (207-667-8484 – 218 Downeast Highway, Ellsworth, ME).
 We strongly encourage you to apply when the cycle re-opens.

 Eligibility for Habitat for Humanity is based on: Need, Willingness to Partner, Ability to Pay, and Income